NIGK17012U Remote Sensing in Land Science Studies

 Please see Absalon course page.

 BSc in Geography and Geoinformatics or equivalent.
-Prior experience in remote sensing is encouraged.
+Prior experience in remote sensing is highly encouraged.

 The course builds on prior knowledge of working with satellite imagery, such as passing via Bachelor level classes such as Introduction to Remote Sensing, Classification of Spatial Data.
-However, we will try to accommodate the students without prior experience in remote sensing.
-If you do not take earlier remote sensing class (es) please contact first the instructor prior the enrolling in the class.
+However, we will try to accommodate the students without prior experience in remote sensing case by case.
+If you do not take earlier remote sensing class (es) please contact the instructor first prior to enrolling in the class for extra consultation.

 The form of teaching is exercises combined with lectures.
 We will also run the discussion on reading and new satellite platforms.
 For the teaching plan, please see Absalon.